LinkedIn scrapped its entire ranking system.

 360Brew checks your credentials before it distributes anything you write.

-Most people skip right past this detail.
-But it might be the most consequential change in 360Brew.
+Most people skip right past this one.
+It might be the most consequential change in 360Brew.
 Before the system decides how far to push your post, it scans your profile.
-It checks your headline, your About section, and your work experience to see whether you're a credible source on the topic you just wrote about.
+It checks the headline, the About section, and the work experience to see whether you're a credible source on the topic you just wrote about.

-Post about marketing strategy when your headline says "crypto investor"?
+Post about marketing strategy with a headline that says "crypto investor"?
 The system sees a mismatch and limits your reach.
 Write a generic About section full of buzzwords?
 360Brew can't figure out what you're an expert in, so it defaults to minimal distribution.

-The fix is not keyword stuffing.
-It's making your profile tell a clear, honest story about the problems you solve and for whom.
+The fix isn't keyword stuffing.
+It's making your profile tell a clear, honest story about the problems you solve, and the people you solve them for.

 "If your profile is vague, generic, or written like a motivational poster, you're making it harder for the platform to place you in the right conversations."
 (Converse Digital, The LinkedIn Algorithm Change You Need to Know in 2026)